Changissnz/selfinterest/README.md

 implies that self-interest is not a self-contained force, even when the self has a natural-like repulsion to their outward expression.
 Some particular categories of sentient practices, due to self-interest, exemplify economical mindfulness.
-During the time of colonial India, for example, there are anecdotes that stated the British were cold, distanced, and humorless to likewise unfunny Indians (however, the author of this writing recalls these anecdotes from memory and cannot find the specific source to cite, as of the time of this writing).
+During the time of Colonial India, for example, there are anecdotes that stated the British were cold, distanced, and humorless to likewise unfunny Indians (however, the author of this writing recalls these anecdotes from memory and cannot find the specific source to cite, as of the time of this writing).
 The archetype of the British as being witty and entertaining was not found in these anecdotes, and this archetype is from that of their media.
-The British in colonial India were not professional entertainers.
+The British in Colonial India were not professional entertainers.
 Their roles were predominantly soldier, diplomat, and businessman.
 Every single one of these roles require appropriate acts in behavior, fitting for the context.
 Out of the many accomplishments from India, humor and comedy are not at